KameshLeVI/Advanced-C-Lab-Manual/module 8.md

 # Result:
 Thus, the program is verified successfully

-# EXP NO:8D PROGRAM PRINT A PATTERN OF NUMBERS FROM 1 TO N AS
+# EXP NO: 2D PROGRAM PRINT A PATTERN OF NUMBERS FROM 1 TO N AS
 SHOWN BELOW.
 # Aim:
 To write a C program to print a pattern of numbers from 1 to n as shown below.